 Here are the steps on how to insulate a shed floor from the top:

-- Prepare some wood blocks to be laid underneath every space between the floor joists so the rigid foam won’t fall out underneath the shed.
-This step is crucial when you install insulation to ensure stability and effectiveness.
+2. Prepare wood blocks to be placed underneath each space between the floor joists, ensuring the rigid foam insulation doesn’t fall out.
+This step is crucial for stability and effectiveness.
+Accurately measuring the spaces between joists with a tape measure will ensure that the wood blocks and insulation fit snugly, enhancing the insulating properties of the shed floor.
 Even if the foam fits well between joists, it may go loose due to the movement above.

 Note: As an alternative, you may use small wood scraps and nail them to the corner of the joist pit.
 It will serve as shelves to sit on for the rigid foam.